Kenichiro Matsuoka: Biography

 By the time NET parent company Asahi Shimbun would rebrand the network as Asahi Broadcasting Corporation in 1977, Matsuoka would be promoted to Executive Vice President (Fuku-shacho) at Asahi Broadcasting Co, serve as a founder of Japan Cable Television, and act as its first president, a position he held until his retirement in 1986.

 Legacy

-Kenichiro was portrayed in the film Ri Kōran by Fukami Motoki.
+Kenichiro was portrayed in the 1989 Fuji TV limited series Farewell Li Xianglan by Hideki Saijo, and in the TV Tokyo 2007 film Ri Kōran by Fukami Motoki.

 Family

 Kenichiro's father Yōsuke, was a prominent diplomat in pre-war Japan.
 Kenichiro's mother Ryuko, was the daughter of an influential kuge judge Shin Soroku, a former retainer of the Chōshū clan, and a beneficiary of their outsized influence in the Meiji Restoration that helped shaped the modern Japanese Government.
-Yōsuke's sister Fujie was widowed in 1911 with two young girls, whom Yosuke supported as if his own.
-One of those nieces, Hiroko, married future Japanese Prime Minister Eisaku Satō, and ties Kenichiro to the Japanese Prime Minister Shinzo Abe and the Abe political dynasty through Abe's maternal grandfather, Nobusuke Kishi, Eisaku's older brother.
+Kenichiro is related to the royal family through Kacho Haruko, the daughter of Marquis Fushiminomiya Hironobuo and Princess Kaninnomiya Hanako, who was once considered as a potential match for then Crown Prince Akihito.
+Haruko would end up marrying Kenichiro's younger brother Shinzo.
+Yōsuke's sister Fujie was widowed in 1911 with two young girls, whom Yosuke supported and were like sisters to Kenichiro.
+One of those nieces, Hiroko, married her second cousin and future Japanese Prime Minister Eisaku Satō, and further cemented Kenichiro's ties to the contemporary Japanese Prime Minister Shinzo Abe and the Abe political dynasty through Abe's maternal grandfather, Nobusuke Kishi, Eisaku's older brother.